Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Experiments

-The true chip signal and measurements from this synthetic model are generated in the time interval $(0, \pi)$ under sampling frequency $1,000$~Hz (i.e., 3,141 data points in total).
+We generate the chirp signal and its measurements using a sampling frequency of $1,000$~Hz (i.e., 3,141 data points in total).
 The estimation performance is quantified by the root mean squared error (RMSE).
-Furthermore, we run all the IF estimation methods using 100 independent Monte Carlo (MC) simulations in order to get a statistic of their RMSE results.
-In these MC runs, measurement noises $\xi$ and random amplitude $\alpha$ are generated using independent random seeds.
+Furthermore, we run all the IF estimation methods using 100 independent Monte Carlo (MC) simulations in order to get the statistics of their RMSE results.

-We apply the extended Kalman filter and smoother (EKFS) and 3rd-order Gauss--Hermite Gaussian filter and smoother (GHFS) -- which are the most popular realisations of Algorithm~\ref{alg:gaussian-filter-smoother} -- to solve the proposed model in Equation~\eqref{equ:sde-chirp}.
-The discretisation of this model is performed using the LCD scheme in Equation~\eqref{equ:disc-lcd} and bijection $g(\cdot)=\log(\exp(\cdot)+1)$.
-In addition, since our model can be solved in continuous-time, we also apply the continuous-discrete EKFS and GHKF (CD-EKFS and CD-GHFS)~\cite{SimoGFS2013} to solve it directly without using any SDE discretisation.
+We apply the extended Kalman filter and smoother (EKFS), and the 3rd-order Gauss--Hermite Gaussian filter and smoother (GHFS) -- which are the most popular instances of Algorithm~\ref{alg:gaussian-filter-smoother} -- to solve the proposed model in~\eqref{equ:sde-chirp}.
+The discretisation of this model is performed using the LCD scheme in~\eqref{equ:disc-lcd}, and the bijection is $g(\cdot)=\log(\exp(\cdot)+1)$.
+In addition, since our model can be solved in continuous-time, we also apply the continuous-discrete EKFS and GHFS (CD-EKFS and CD-GHFS, respectively)~\cite{SimoGFS2013} to solve it directly without discretising the SDE in~\eqref{equ:sde-chirp}.

-The proposed model in Equation~\eqref{equ:sde-chirp} consists of six parameters, that are, $\lambda$, $b$, $\delta$, $\ell$, $\sigma$, and the initial mean of $V$ denoted $m^V_0$.
-They are determined via maximum likelihood estimation (MLE) by minimising the objective function in Equation~\eqref{equ:gfs-log-likelihood} with the L-BFGS~\cite{Wright2006} optimiser.
+The model proposed in~\eqref{equ:sde-chirp} consists of six parameters, that are, $\lambda$, $b$, $\delta$, $\ell$, $\sigma$, and the initial mean of $V$ denoted by $m^V_0$.
+They are determined via the maximum likelihood estimation (MLE) by minimising the objective function in~\eqref{equ:gfs-log-likelihood} using the L-BFGS optimiser.

-We consider the following baseline methods to compare with ours: the Hilbert transform, first-order power spectrum (spectrogram), adaptive notch filter (ANF)~\cite{Niedzwiecki2011}, 10-th order polynomial regression, and the state-space method by~\cite{Snyder1968, Scala1995, Scala1996}.
-In particular, this mentioned state-space method is arguably the most interesting to compare with, as it uses a model (cf. Equation~\eqref{equ:old-ekf-ss}) that is a special case of ours (see Section~\ref{sec:filtering-smoothing}).
-We solve their state-space models by using the same EKFS and GHFS, and mark them as ``EKFS/GHFS on~\eqref{equ:old-ekf-ss}'' in the result figure/table.
+We consider the following baseline methods to compare to ours: Hilbert transform; first-order power spectrum (spectrogram), adaptive notch filter (ANF)~\cite{Niedzwiecki2011}, 10-th order polynomial MLE, fast non-linear least square (FastNLS)~\cite{Nielsen2017}, fast MLE for harmonic chirp parameters (FHC)~\cite{Jensen2017}, and the state-space models by~\cite{Scala1996} and~\cite{Shi2017} (called EKFS/GHFS MLE on~\eqref{equ:old-ekf-ss} and KPT MLE, respectively).
+In particular, the state-space models are arguably the most interesting to compare with, as they are close to our model in~\eqref{equ:sde-chirp}.
 The parameters and settings of these baseline methods are detailed in Appendix~\ref{append:baseline}.